Banner Default Image

 Food For Thought: Eco-Friendly Innovation & Its Impact on the Packaging Industry

-6 days ago by Beth Cummings
+about 2 months ago by Beth Cummings

 Mintel has released the article “Unwrapped: Eco-Friendly Innovation is the Way Forward in Food and Drink Packaging” and has provided great insight to us as recruitment specialists within the food & fresh produce industry.
 Consumer behaviours, industry trends and legislative changes all make a huge impact on us and the clients we work with.
 From plant-based forks to potato starch bottles, see below what we have learnt from Mintel’s article.